kusamanetwork/userguide/docs/start/claims.md

 6. Enter your address and give it a name like "My Address".
 7. Go back to the `Settings` tab and select the `Kusama (canary)` option in `address network prefix` and click `Save and reload`.
 8. Go back to the `Address book` and find the account you just added (it will have the same name).
-9. The address is now formatted to be a Kusama address.
+9. The address is now formatted as a Kusama address.

 ## Step 2.
 Get KSM tokens